Punya-B-R/agentic-stock-analysis/README.md

-# 📈 AI Market Analyst Copilot
+# 📈 Agentic Stock Analyst Copilot

 An agentic AI-powered application that delivers real-time stock insights, technical indicator analysis, intelligent news summarization, and LLM-driven trading recommendations.
 At its core, this tool acts as a fully autonomous Market Research Agent — analyzing data, interpreting trends, summarizing external context, and forming its own conclusions, just like a human financial analyst.